aleinei/merchentapp/README.md

 19- Make sure the Grams Increments with 25 instead of 50 grams to get 1/8 of the kilogram that is 125 grams

+20- Increase the size of the increment and decrement buttons as well as the digits of the QUANTITY